 The properties of a prism are determined by the material used to make the front and back halves of the prism.
 The shape of the prism is determined by the shape of the glass used in manufacturing the prism.
 The color of light reflected by the glass is determined by the shape and composition of the semi-transparent material used in manufacturing the prism.
 The properties of a prism can also be affected by the angle at which the light strikes the glass.

-A rectangular prism can be described as follows: the shorter axis is at a right angle to the longer axis and the taller axis is parallel to the shorter axis.
+A rectangular prism can be described as follows: the shorter axis is at a right angle to the long axis, and the taller axis is parallel to the shorter axis.
 The material used to make the front and back halves of the prism can be any structural material that is strong enough to support the weight of the glass.
-The shape of the front half of the prism can be any shape that is convex or concave with respect to the back half of the prism.
+The shape of the prism’s front half can be any convex or concave shape with respect to the back half of the prism.
 The colors used to create the visual representation of the object can be any color that is distinct from the surrounding materials and appears white on a black surface.

 How Are Rectangular Prisms Used?

-Rectangular prisms are most useful when used in applications that require a variety of angles and viewing distances.
+Rectangular prisms are most useful when used in applications requiring various angles and viewing distances.
 A rectangular prism can be used to create various visual effects by using it as a neutral background.
 This can be used to add a soft, neutral light to an otherwise dark room or even the outdoors when used in front of a window.
-As an example, a child’s coloring page can be used as an advertising piece to draw attention to a school project or just as an adding machine to expand the child’s vocabulary.
+For example, a child’s coloring page can be used as an advertising piece to draw attention to a school project or as an adding machine to expand the child’s vocabulary.